Aephir/HomeAssistant2/README.md

 **Useful scripts set up with crontab**
 * [rsync](https://packages.debian.org/stretch/rsync) script run in crontab for keeping a partial backup on SD card.
 Not entire image, it's much faster, and takes up less space.
 * [Life360](https://www.life360.com/) for device tracking.
 I've found that owntracks just doesn't cut it (too slow/irregular update of location, so can't use it to automate based on entering/exiting areas), and so far Life360 is the best device tracker I've found.
 I am using the script provided by [Brazen1445](https://community.home-assistant.io/t/life-360-support/1690/15).
 The version I use is provided in this repository.
 * script to send email with new IP when IP changes.
+UPDATE: I now use the Google location sharing for my phone, but still use this scipt for the iPhone users in the house.

 **Notable Home Assistant components**
 * [Floorplan](https://github.com/pkozul/ha-floorplan), a great project by pkozul to visualize your home with interactive gadgets.